 Optimat - research project about optimizing and improving school meals

-The aim of the project is to develop a holistic model for designing health-promoting, affordable, and socially acceptable school meal plans optimized for environmental sustainability (greenhouse gas emissions) and to test the applicability in practice.
+The aim of the project was to develop a holistic model for designing health-promoting, affordable, and socially acceptable school meal plans optimized for environmental sustainability (greenhouse gas emissions) and to test the applicability in practice.

 OPTIMAT was chosen by the Royal Swedish Academy of Engineering Sciences as one of 100 innovative research projects with a sustainability focus and business potential.